hrosseel/GPU-accelerated-auralization/README.md

 # GPU-Accelerated Interactive Auralization of Highly Reverberant Spaces

-This repository contains the code for the paper "GPU-Accelerated Interactive Auralization of Highly Reverberant Spaces".
+This repository contains the code for the paper "GPU-Accelerated Interactive Auralization of Highly Reverberant Spaces", which was submitted to the Journal of the Audio Engineering Society.
+A preprint of this work can be found on [ArXiv](https://arxiv.org/abs/2509.04390).

 Authors: Hannes Rosseel and Toon van Waterschoot.